jaredevans/Easy-Transcribe-Video/README.md

 ---

-## 🚨 First-Time Setup (Do only once)

-## >> Download the zip file from the **Releases** located on the right side of this page then unzip it. ##

-The first time you run `1-Allow-Run.command`, macOS may block it because it’s not from an Apple-signed developer.
-To allow it to run:

-1. Open **System Settings → Privacy & Security**.
-2. Scroll to the bottom.
-You’ll see a message that `1-Allow-Run.command` was blocked.
-3. Click **“Allow Anyway”**.
-4. Run `1-Allow-Run.command` again.
-5. When asked, enter your Mac password to approve it.

-After this, you won’t need to repeat these steps.

----

 ## ✨ What It Can Do

 - 📝 **Transcribe or Translate** — Converts spoken audio into English text.
 If the audio is in another language, it automatically translates it to English.